vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 ### 3.2.
 List pages of a tag

 This section is simple as it just needs to loop through the list of pairs `(tag, pages[])` and create a link to each page.
-Steps to do that:
+Steps to take that:

 1. Scan all pages and create a list of pairs `(tag, pages[])`